Electric Sugar Refining Company: Family Tree

 The co-conspirators in the scheme were all related to each other.

 Olive Friend

 Olive Friend was born in Ohio in December 1852, the daughter of Jacob Van Ness and Emily Burnham Van Ness.
 She had three younger sisters.

 Olive married Oliver Tibado September 26, 1867, in Washtenaw County, MI.
 They had no children.
 He was a farm laborer.
 They divorced; by 1880, he had remarried.

-Henry C. Friend and Mrs. Olive E. VanNess were married February 3, 1883, in Niles, Mich.
+Henry C. Friend and Mrs. Olive E. Van Ness were married February 3, 1883, in Niles, Mich.
 He was 41 and a resident of Chicago.
 The bride, Mrs. Olive E. Van Ness, was 31, resident of Chicago.

 Olive married George Halstead May 14, 1899, in Essex County, Ontario, Canada.

 She died October 29, 1902, in Detroit, Michigan.
 She was buried at Evergreen Cemetery in Ransom, Hillsdale County, Michigan.
 Her grave is unmarked, in row 21, section 15.

 Emily Burnham Howard

 Emily Burnham was born in New York in 1831 along with a twin brother, Eben.
 Emily was one of six children.
 Her parents were Allen Burnham and Olive M. Hanson Burnham.
 As a baby, Emily and her family moved to York township, just north of Milan, Mich.
 Emily was only 5 years old when her father died, struck by lightning.

 Emily Burnham married Jacob M. Van Ness October 3, 1850, in Washtenaw County.
 They had 4 children, including Olive, then divorced.

 She married William E. Howard on September 3, 1883, in Will County, Illinois.

 Emily Howard died October 12, 1898.
 She was buried near her father in Judd Cemetery, which is located in York Township between Milan and Saline.